James Webb Space Telescope: Location and orbit

-Webb operates in a halo orbit, circling around a point in space known as the Sun–Earth L_{2} Lagrange point, approximately 1500000 km beyond Earth's orbit around the Sun.
+Webb operates in a halo orbit, circling a point in space known as the Sun–Earth L_{2} Lagrange point, approximately 1500000 km beyond Earth's orbit around the Sun.
 Its actual position varies between about 250000 and 832000 km from L_{2} as it orbits, keeping it out of both Earth and Moon's shadow.
 By way of comparison, Hubble orbits 550 km above Earth's surface, and the Moon is roughly 400000 km from Earth.
 Objects near this Sun–Earth point can orbit the Sun in synchrony with the Earth, allowing the telescope to remain at a roughly constant distance with continuous orientation of its sunshield and equipment bus toward the Sun, Earth and Moon.
-Combined with its wide shadow-avoiding orbit, the telescope can simultaneously block incoming heat and light from all three of these bodies and avoid even the smallest changes of temperature from Earth and Moon shadows that would affect the structure, yet still maintain uninterrupted solar power and Earth communications on its sun-facing side.
+Combined with its wide, shadow-avoiding orbit, the telescope can simultaneously block incoming heat and light from all three bodies and avoid even the most minor changes in temperature from Earth and Moon shadows that would affect the structure, while maintaining uninterrupted solar power and Earth communications on its Sun-facing side.
 This arrangement keeps the temperature of the spacecraft constant and below the 50 K necessary for faint infrared observations.